-There are certain conditions regarding the adoption of a “step-child”.
-To be able to adopt a “step-child” the child must be at least 5 years old, but not more than 17 years old.
+To proceed with adopting a ‘step-child’ there are certain conditions that must be met.
+The child must be at least 5 years old, but not more than 17 years old.

-For the adoption to be successful, both the child’s biological mother and father must approve the adoption without the recommendation of Adoption Services.
+Another condition to consider for adoption to be successful, is that both the child’s biological mother and father must approve the adoption without the recommendation of Adoption Services.

-There are however legal and social consequences on the relationship between the child and their non-custodial parent and for this reason applications for adoption of a step-child are not often granted.
+Although this is no easy feat as there are legal and social consequences on the relationship between the child and their non-custodial parent and for this reason applications for adoption of a step-child are not often granted.

 If you are considering an adoption, bear in mind that adoption is not the only way to give legal effect to your relationship with your step-child.